 Our second sponsor is Outreach, the leading sales engagement platform.
 Outreach triples the productivity of sales teams and empowers them to drive predictable and measurable revenue growth by prioritizing the right activities and scaling customer engagement with intelligent automation.
-Outreach makes customer facing teams more effective and approves visibility into what really drives results.
+Outreach makes customer-facing teams more effective and approves visibility into what really drives results.
 Without further ado, let’s listen to Meghan Gill from MongoDB.

 About Meghan Gill: An Introduction

 Sam Jacobs: We’re incredibly excited to have Meghan Gill on the show today.
 Meghan is VP of Sales Operations at MongoDB.
-Importantly, she was employee number eight at the company and has been with the company almost nine years and has watched that company grow from a very early stage, which we’ll hear about all the way through IPO.
-She’s a well known startup advisor in addition to being a really respected sales and marketing leader here in the New York community.
+Importantly, she was employee number eight at the company and has been with the company for almost nine years and has watched that company grow from a very early stage, which we’ll hear about all the way through IPO.
+She’s a well-known startup advisor in addition to being a really respected sales and marketing leader here in the New York community.
 So Meghan, welcome to the show.

 Meghan Gill: Thanks for having me.

 Sam Jacobs: We know that MongoDB is a public company, we know that it’s a big New York success story, but a lot of people don’t know what MongoDB does.
-So, give us the quick overview of the company.
+So, give us a quick overview of the company.